Major Things That Happened In 1950

 In 1950, several trends were emerging that would shape the future.
 The Cold War was escalating, and the world was becoming increasingly divided along ideological lines.
 The Korean War served as a stark reminder of the potential for conflict between the superpowers, and the arms race intensified as both sides sought to gain a military advantage.
 This period also saw the rise of McCarthyism in the United States, a wave of anti-communist paranoia that led to the persecution of suspected communists and leftists.

 Economically, the post-war boom continued, particularly in the United States.
-Consumer spending was on the rise, and new industries were emerging, fueled by technological innovation and pent-up demand.
+Day to day, consumer spending was on the rise, and new industries were emerging, fueled by technological innovation and pent-up demand.
 Suburbanization was transforming the American landscape, as families flocked to new housing developments outside of urban centers.
 This period also saw the growth of the automobile industry and the expansion of the highway system, making it easier for people to travel and commute.

 Culturally, 1950 was a time of transition.
 The traditional values of the post-war era were beginning to be challenged by new ideas and lifestyles.
 The rise of television was transforming the entertainment landscape, and new forms of music and art were emerging.
 This period also saw the beginning of the civil rights movement in the United States, as African Americans fought for equal rights and an end to segregation.